-Tana Mongeau Details Suicidal Thoughts & Xanax Addiction in New Video
+Tana Mongeau Details Her Addiction to Xanax in Revealing New Video

 She continues, "I hate who I was at that time.
 I wish that footage wasn't out there.
 I wish I never gave the opportunity for someone to edit me like that.
 I will never ever ever go back to a place that was that dark."

-Tana says she knows she can't go back and change what happened, but she regrets that she included her friends had to see the "worst" version of herself.
+Tana says she knows she can't go back and change what happened, but she regrets that her friends had to see the "worst" version of herself.
 In addition, she says, "It breaks my heart that I brought my friends onto this show," which ended up painting them in a bad light.

-She further explains that as she was seeking answers for her terrible cough, producers wanted to include her friends.
+She further explains that as she was seeking answers for her terrible cough, producers wanted to include her friends' reaction to it all.
 So, when Tana saw a "specialist" and his diagnosis came back, they wanted to shoot her telling her friends.
 "MTV [was] building them up all day telling them, 'What if Tana has lung cancer, what are you going to do?'"

 But she claims the crew already knew she just had asthma, which later ended up being a false diagnosis.